 Hulu with Live TV comes with 50 hours of Cloud DVR so you can record sports, news, movies or whatever else you want.

 With Hulu, you’re not getting just live channels.
 You’ll also have full access to Hulu’s on-demand library that people usually pay $5.99 and up for.
 So there’s lots of popular TV shows, movies and Hulu Originals like “The Wrong Mans”, “11.22.63” and “Chance”.

 Hulu with Live TV works with most streaming devices, including Amazon Fire TV, Fire Stick, Roku, Apple TV, Xbox 360, Xbox One, Nintendo Switch and Chromecast.
 There’s apps for iPhone and Android devices too.

-So you’re getting two streaming services for $44.99 per month.
-You can try out Hulu with Live TV free for a week.
+So you’re getting two streaming services for $54.99 per month.
+You can look over what live TV channels Hulu offers.
 If you don’t like it, you can easily cancel online.
 Unlike cable, there are no contracts, hidden fees or any obligations.

 fuboTV: Watch FS1 Online Without Cable

-fuboTV is a strong contender for streaming FS1 as well, especially if you want a local FOX station in your channel lineup too.
+fuboTV is a strong contender for streaming FS1 and FS2 as well, especially if you want a local FOX station in your channel lineup too.